Haoua01/Dashboard-West-Africa/README.md

 # Dashboard-West-Africa
-Dashboard of acces to financial services accross West Africa
+Dashboard of acces to financial services across West Africa